 | Building heavy Make/Zapier/n8n automation on CRM | HubSpot (any tier) | 100+ Make modules, best API, reliable webhooks |

-If you’re still unsure, start with HubSpot Free.
+If you’re still unsure and you’re a team of one or two, start with HubSpot Free.
 You can’t lose money on a free tool, the data exports cleanly if you decide to switch, and the upgrade to HubSpot Paid is frictionless.
+At three or more people, compare HubSpot Starter against Zoho Standard and Pipedrive Lite instead.

 Which CRM Has the Best Automation Integration?